semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     sem logs 6ed18e81-0541-4873-93e3-61025af0363b

-The last lines of the output of the previous command should be similar to the
+The last lines of the output of the previous command of a PASSED job should be similar to the following output:
-following:

 ```
 ✻ export SEMAPHORE_JOB_RESULT=passed